Musical Journeys 25: responding to emerging needs!

 🎶 Musical Journeys 25: The 'Fiona's Travels' edition

-Join us for an unforgettable international musical cabaret, bringing together extraordinary artists from across the Americas - and helping to support the Amazon Rainforest and its people.
-This is “Musical Journeys '25: The 'Fiona's Travels' edition”, a one-of-a-kind night of music, dance and tropical joy that came out of a 14-month musical adventure.
+200 people joined us live and online for an unforgettable international musical cabaret, bringing together extraordinary artists from across the Americas - and helping to support the Amazon Rainforest and its people.
+This was “Musical Journeys '25: The 'Fiona's Travels' edition”, a one-of-a-kind night of music, dance and tropical joy that came out of a 14-month musical adventure that lasted from November 2023 to January 2025 (and which I'm still resonating from every day six months later).

-Plus live on stage in Lancaster: local Capoeira Angola group Ogum, members of Samba Batala, and food, candles, colour and community spirit
+Plus live on stage in Lancaster: local Capoeira Angola group Ogum, members of Lancaster's Samba group Batala Lancaster, - together with gourmet Brazilian food and Brazilian art and Brazilian music from Artur Soar.

 🎯 Why I’m Crowdfunding

 In 2024, I travelled through Brazil, Peru, the USA, and Canada, with a melodeon and a concertina in my luggage, looking for music, stories, and connections.
-I , played forró in Bahia and Montreal, danced Cacuriá in São Luís, learned Cape Breton tunes from a blind 88-year-old fiddler in New Brunswick, joined a Quebecois accordion class in Montreal, played Klezmer, Swedish and Cajun music in Canada and the USA, and shared tunes in kitchens and on street corners across the Americas.
-It was a journey of joy, solidarity, and discovery.
+I played forró in Bahia and Montreal, danced Cacuriá in São Luís, learned Cape Breton tunes from an 88-year-old fiddler in New Brunswick, joined a Quebecois accordion class in Montreal, played Irish, Quebecois, Klezmer, Swedish and Cajun music in Canada and the USA, and shared tunes in kitchens and on street corners across the Americas.

 At the event we also heard from Indigenous leader Beto Marubo, Guardian global environment editor Jonathan Watts, and Dom’s widow Alessandra Sampaio, founder of the Dom Phillips Institute, which continues Dom’s legacy of amplifying the voices of the Amazon and the knowledge of its Indigenous peoples.